MileHacker Logo

 Crime & Natural Hazards

-Calgary is generally a safe city with a crime rate below the national average for violent crime.
+Calgary is generally a safe a metropolis with a crime rate underneath the national average for violent crime.
 Most tourist areas and residential neighborhoods are safe.
 Exercise general urban caution in isolated areas or around transit stations late at night.
 Petty crime is rare but can occur; secure belongings and avoid displaying large amounts of cash.
 Pacsafe provides anti-theft solutions.

 Seasonal Hazards

-• Winter storms (Nov-Mar) can cause heavy snowfall, freezing rain, travel disruptions.
+• Winter storms (Nov-Mar) can cause a lot of snow, freezing rain, travel disruptions.

 • Summer hailstorms (July-Aug) can be severe; seek shelter during warnings.